underscoreio/essential-scala/src/pages/intro/literals.md

 <div class="solution">
 `42` is an `Int`. `true` is a `Boolean`. `123L` is a `Long`. `42.0` is a `Double`.

-This exercise just gives you some experience using the Scala REPL or Worksheet.
+This exercise just gives you some experience using the Scala console or Worksheet.
 </div>

 #### Quotes and Misquotes